 As you speak to purpose, telling a story that relates this meaning can have a powerful effect.

 And don’t forget that how you say something is as important, and sometimes more important for motivation, than what you say.
 Use confident body language, vivid words and all of your passion.

 To motivate people as a leader it's critical to speak from your heart.

-Here’s to your winning pep talks and the success of your team in 2018!
+Here’s to your winning pep talks and the success of your team!